lithnet/ad-password-protection-docs/Understanding-the-store.md

 The stores are created and maintained using [[PowerShell|PowerShell reference]].

 ## Compromised password store
 The compromised password store contains the NTLM hashes of exact passwords that you want to prevent your users from using.
-The most commmon usage of this store, is to populate it with hashes from the [haveibeenpwned.com](https://haveibeenpwned.com) compromised password lists (see the [[Import‐CompromisedPasswordHashes]] PowerShell cmdlet for more details).
+The most common usage of this store, is to populate it with hashes from the [haveibeenpwned.com](https://haveibeenpwned.com) compromised password lists (see the [[Import‐CompromisedPasswordHashes]] PowerShell cmdlet for more details).
 However, you can also add hashes from other sources such as the cracked password lists on [hashes.org](https://hashes.org), or even your own list of known bad passwords.

 You can add passwords to the store using the [[Add‐CompromisedPassword]], [[Import‐CompromisedPasswords]] and [[Import‐CompromisedPasswordHashes]] cmdlets.